-8.1.1 Required - Elimination of added heavy metals in packaging
+8.1.1 Required - Elimination of added heavy metals in packaging any package or packaging component.

-Heavy metals - lead, cadmium, mercury, and hexavalent chromium - shall not be intentionally added to any package or packaging component.
 For incidental presence, the sum of the combined concentrations of lead, cadmium, mercury, and hexavalent chromium present in any packaging component shall not exceed 100 ppm by weight.